antoineboquet/greek-conversion/docs/presets.md

 **Known limitations:**

 - The TLG character inventory contains more than one thousand assignments; only the Greek alphabet and the documented additional characters and punctuation are implemented.
+- TLG assigns #401 to yot, whereas the engine currently uses J; yot output is therefore not TLG-conformant.

 <!-- END GENERATED PRESET REFERENCE -->